 My name is Ram Mammadov.
 I announced my candidacy for NC Congressional District 8 to run against the incumbent Republican.
 My candidacy offers voters a people's representative and a forward-looking perspective that values public service and effective action for hardworking families.

-As a descendant of Holocaust survivors, the United States has always been a beacon of hope.
+The United States has always been a beacon of hope.
+I am a descendant of Holocaust survivors.
 Alone at the age of 20, I immigrated to the US from Azerbaijan in the weeks following September 11, 2001.
 In the midst of tragedy, I witnessed how resilient our great nation is.
 As a young immigrant, I quickly felt compelled to be in public service.

 I decided to run for Congress because all citizens deserve an empathetic, effective advocate at the table.

 I have experienced discrimination and racism; I worked for minimum wage; I suffered without healthcare and spent one cold December night without housing.
 North Carolina problems can be solved by creative and thoughtful approaches based on one principle – Serve the people of our communities by representing the best interests of the common good!
 If you agree, I humbly ask for your vote.